FACEPrep-ProGrad/Eclipse-wakatime-install/README.md

 3. Click `File → WakaTime → API Key`, enter your [api key](https://wakatime.com/settings#apikey), then click `OK`.

 4. Use Eclipse and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com).

-Note: WakaTime on OS X depends on Xcode being installed to work correctly.